LukaHietala/lewis-bot/README.md

 ## Prerequisites

-Create a application in Discord's developer portal.
+Create an application in Discord's developer portal (https://discord.dev).
 You need to add all the Intents and permissions.

 Then create a link in OAuth2 section and make sure that `bot` and `application.commands` are checked, otherwise the bot won't work correctly.
 (Make sure that the bot has the `ADMINISTRATOR` permission)